 I started going to mass at Our Lady of Mt.
-Camel Church shortly after I began dating my wife Rosemary in 1973.
+Carmel Church shortly after I began dating my wife Rosemary in 1973.
 Today’s Amsterdam Birthday Celebrant had just been assigned as pastor there, replacing Father DiCerbo.
 The new guy, Father Joseph Girzone turned out to be one of the nicest, most able and friendliest priests I ever met.
-But he had difficulty when it came to delivering a sermon.
+But he struggled a bit when it came to presenting a formal sermon.

 His prepared messages delivered from the pulpit usually seemed to be disjointed and his delivery often very forced.
-He just didn’t seem comfortable telling us what he was trying to tell us.
+He just didn’t seem comfortable when he was doing all the talking.
 Yet after the Mass, when he met you at the back door of the church, he’d shake your hand warmly, put his arm around your shoulder, ask about family, give you that Joe Girzone smile, not just with his mouth but also with those twinkling eyes of his and it never failed, when I left that church I’d say to myself, “I really like that guy!”

 A little more than two years later, on the January morning Rosemary and I got married, a storm hit Amsterdam with close to three feet of snow.
 We were barely able to make it to church, but when we did, there was Father Girzone, all by himself, shoveling the sidewalk and steps.
 As I approached him he saw me and laughed and then yelled out “What a beautiful day for a wedding!” and he actually meant it and he was right, it was a beautiful day.